 Frequently Asked Questions

-A Change Champion will be an employee from either a central office or from a school or department who will be engaged for advice to the project team, support of the project across campus, and assistance with business process changes and user testing.
+A Change Champion will be an employee from a central office or a school or department who will be engaged for advice to the project team, support of the project across campus, and assistance with business process changes and user testing.